 COBRA coverage must begin the first of the month following loss of your other coverage, even if that date is prior to the Benefits Office receiving the election form.
 There cannot be a lapse of coverage.
 You will be billed on a monthly basis for the premiums and will be given the option of either receiving a University bill or having the premiums automatically deducted from a bank account.

 You may only cover dependents covered at the time you became COBRA eligible.
 In the event of marriage, birth or adoption, you may add those individuals involved in that event, but not other dependents.
-There is no COBRA coverage for domestic partners of staff covered under the Merit system.

 If you decide to terminate coverage before the end of your eligibility period, provide written notice prior to the date you want it ended.
 Include your full name and your University identification number if possible.
 Coverage will end the first of the month after receiving this notification, or the current month if requested.
 The University will terminate coverage for non-payment of premiums.
 When your COBRA maximum period of continuation of coverage ends, you may be eligible for conversion to an individual policy.